hakimka/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image2]

+Every input was normalized for training and validation as follows:

+      np.array(batch_x / 255.0 - 0.5 )

+This way the input data has mean as zero and equal variance.
+When the data is normalized it is help to avoid network weight explosion.

-The amount of data present in the data sets was sufficient So, I decided to use the split of the data as mentioned above for training the Neural Net:
+The amount of data present in the data sets was sufficient So, I decided to use the split of the data as mentioned above for training the Neural Net.
+When I was selecting parameters such as batch size and learning rate, I evaluated the efficiency of the network using only validation subset.
+Once I selected the parameters, I run the network on the test subset.
+Also, the EPOCH count is limited by the 50.
+If the accuracy of the net is not improving after 3 consecutive batches, the training stops.